Wolfgang Späte

 Wolfgang Späte (8 September 1911 – 30 April 1997) was a German Luftwaffe fighter ace during World War II, with 99 victories claimed.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
 For fighter pilots it was a quantifiable measure of skill and combat success.
-He is attributed by some, for an early, 1938 version of the speed to fly theory, usually attributed to Paul MacCready.
+He used an early version of the speed to fly theory to win the 1938 Rhön gliding competition flying a DFS Reiher.
 Already a talented glider pilot before the war, he went on to become one of the Luftwaffe's foremost test pilots.

 Early life and career

 Späte was born on 8 September 1911 in Dresden, at the time in the Kingdom of Saxony of the German Empire.
 He studied at the Technische Universität Darmstadt and then became a test pilot with the Deutsche Forschungsanstalt für Segelflug (German Research Institute for Sailplane Flight').

 World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 During this invasion, Späte served with 2.
 Staffel (2nd squadron) of Heeres-Ergänzungs-Aufklärungsgruppe 23 (23rd army reconnaissance group), flying aerial reconnaissance missions, and received the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) on 8 November.
 Trained as a fighter pilot, he was posted to 5.
 Staffel of Jagdgeschwader 54 (JG 54—54th Fighter Wing) on 1 January 1941.
 The Staffel was headed by Oberleutnant Hubert Mütherich and subordinated to II.
 Gruppe (2nd group) of JG 54 commanded by Hauptmann Dietrich Hrabak.
 At the time, the Gruppe was based at Bonn-Hangelar Airfield at Sankt Augustin for a period of rest and replenishment following the losses sustained during the Battle of Britain.

 On 29 March 1941, II.
 Gruppe of JG 54 was withdrawn from the English Channel and was ordered to Graz-Thalerhof.
 There the various squadrons were split up with 4.
 Staffel being subordinated to III.
-Gruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing) and ordered to Deta in Romania.
+Gruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing) and ordered to Deta in Romania, becoming an element of Fliegerführer Arad.
 On 6 April, 4.
 Staffel flew combat missions in the Invasion of Yugoslavia.
 The next day, the Staffel flew combat air patrols on the Hungarian-Yugoslavian border.
 On 9 April, II./JG 54 was united again at Kecskemét, Hungary and returned to Deta on 11 April.
 The Gruppe was withdrawn from this theater on 19 April and ordered to an airfield at Zemun near Belgrade.
 In this theater of operations, Späte claimed his first aerial victory, a Yugoslav Bristol Blenheim bomber near Pécs in Hungary, on 7 April 1941.